govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Delivery Date</td>
          <td>
-           The patient's date of delivery
+           The patient's date of delivery.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Estimated Date of Delivery</td>
          <td>
            The estimated due date (EDD) is the date that spontaneous onset of labor is expected to occur.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Estimated Date of Delivery Determination Method</td>
          <td>
-           Method used to estimate the date of delivery, e.g., data from LMP, ultrasound etc.
+           Method used to estimate the date of delivery, e.g., data from LMP, ultrasound etc. [ACOG]
          </td>
       </tr>
                   <tr>
          <td>Gestational Age</td>
          <td>
            The estimated gestational age (in weeks, or weeks and fraction of week) of the pregnancy at the time of the health care encounter (in contrast to the gestational age at birth), beginning from the time of fertilization.
 Needs to be correlated with the date the gestational age was documented.
 Gestational age (written with both weeks and days) is calculated using the best obstetrical estimated delivery date (EDD) based on the following formula: Gestational Age = (280 - (EDD - Reference Date))/ 7.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Gestational Age at Delivery</td>
          <td>
            Gestational age at delivery refers to how far along the pregnancy is at delivery, generally expressed as a combination of weeks and days.
+[ACOG]
          </td>
       </tr>
    <tr>
          <td>Gestational Age Determination Date</td>
          <td>
            Represents the date on which the estimated gestational age of pregnancy was determined.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Gestational Age Determination Method</td>
          <td>
            Method for estimating gestational age, e.g., ultrasound, date of LMP.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Gravidity</td>
          <td>
-           The number of pregnancies, current and past, regardless of the pregnancy outcome, including the present pregnancy (ACOG)
+           The number of pregnancies, current and past, regardless of the pregnancy outcome, including the present pregnancy.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Last Menstrual Period (LMP)</td>
          <td>
            Date of the first day of the last menstrual period.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Multiple Gestation</td>
          <td>
            Represents a pregnancy with two or more fetuses.
-Multiple pregnancy may result from one zygote (fertilized ovum) that divides into two or more embryos (twins/multiple births from a single egg are called monozygotic), or it may result from the fertilization of two or more ova (dizygotic twins/multiples)
+Multiple pregnancy may result from one zygote (fertilized ovum) that divides into two or more embryos (twins/multiple births from a single egg are called monozygotic), or it may result from the fertilization of two or more ova (dizygotic twins/multiples).
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Parity</td>
          <td>
-           Parity is defined as the number of pregnancies reaching 20 weeks and 0 days of gestation or beyond, including the present pregnancy (ACOG).
+           Parity is defined as the number of pregnancies reaching 20 weeks and 0 days of gestation or beyond, including the present pregnancy.
+[ACOG]
          </td>
       </tr>
                   <tr>
          <td>Postpartum Status</td>
          <td>
            The postpartum status of a patient.
 If the template is present, the patient is in the postpartum period.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Pregnancy Outcome</td>
          <td>
            The result of the subject’s delivery, such as live birth or not a live birth.
+[USCDI]
          </td>
       </tr>
                   <tr>